angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 By understanding when to use each API, developers can create responsive and powerful Angular applications with a clean new syntax.

 Try out `effect()` and `afterRenderEffect()` in your next Angular project and see how they simplify your state management and DOM interactions!
-> **⚠️ Please note that both APIs are in the developer preview and may still be subject to change!**
+> **⚠️ Please note that both APIs are in developer preview and may still be subject to change!**

 <hr>